Development assistance in Papua New Guinea

-The World Health Organisation recommends babies are breastfed up until two years of age, or beyond.
+The World Health Organization recommends babies are breastfed up until two years of age, or beyond.

 We work with communities to ensure they use clean water, also how they manage their infants' hygiene, how they transport and store water, how animals are penned, and whether girls and boys are fed with equal importance.